Crowd-Mechanics/LEMONS/CONTRIBUTING.md

-## Working on the Python files
+## Working on the Python wrapper

-To work on the Python code:
+To work on the Python wrapper:

 1. Install Python (version 3.13 or later).
 2. Install and configure the [`uv`](https://docs.astral.sh/uv/) package manager to set up the Python virtual environment with all required dependencies: